cwmccurdy/quantumGrid/docs/examples.rst

 contour.

 Args:
   1) number_of_time_intervals (int): First command line argument.
-Number of time intervals to perform the Crank-Nicolson propagation.
-Defaults to 300.
+Number of time intervals to perform the Crank-Nicolson propagation; defaults to 300.
   2) time_step (int): Second command line argument.
-Time step in the propagator to relax or restrict the calculation as needed.
-Defaults to 0.1 atu.
+Time step in the propagator to relax or restrict the calculation as needed; defaults to 0.1 atu.
   3) want_to_plot (bool): Optional command that turns on plotting; default is false.
   4) want_to_animate (bool): Optional command that turns on animation; default is false.